-The specific task of the House Legislative Oversight Committee is to conduct legislative oversight studies on agencies at least once every seven years.
+The specific task of the House Legislative Oversight Committee is to conduct legislative oversight studies on state agencies over the course of seven years.
 The purpose of a legislative oversight study is to determine if agency laws and programs are being implemented and carried out in accordance with the intent of the General Assembly and whether or not they should be continued, curtailed or even eliminated.
-Also, the Committee recognizes that am oversight study serves the purpose of informing the public about an agency.
+Also, the Committee recognizes that an oversight study serves the purpose of informing the public about an agency.
 Any legislator may file legislation, which will go through the normal legislative process, to implement recommendations this Committee may have relating to the agencies.